|Armytage of Kirklees|

-After the Crown granted the site to John Tasburgh and Nicholas Savile in 1544, development seems initially to have continued on the same site, and the building known as the Priory Gatehouse may in fact be part of this post-Dissolution rebuilding.
+After the Crown granted the site to John Tasburgh and Nicholas Savile in 1544, development seems initially to have continued on the same site, and the building known as the Priory Gatehouse, although partly early 16th century, dates in part from post-Dissolution times.
 The other surviving old buildings at the Home Farm site are medieval, 16th and early 17th century farm buildings, but there was at one time a gentry residence here, which came to be known as Low Hall in later centuries.
 It is not clear when this was demolished, but it was perhaps in the 18th century.

 In 1565 the Kirklees estate was sold to John Armytage (d.
 1573), and either he or his son, John Armytage (d.
 1606) begun a new house, the present Kirklees Hall, in the late 16th century.
 The original building has been so much altered that its original form is now hard to discern, but it seems to have been a U-shaped structure, with stair-turrets in the internal angles of the U, one of which survives.
 Few other features of the 16th century have been preserved, but the south-west corner of the house has large mullioned and transomed windows of this period and a vast Tudor hearth, indicating that this may have been the kitchen.
 The east wing of the house also has what looks like a former porch-tower on the outward face of the house, which could be 16th or 17th century.

 The 16th century arrangement is obscure partly because it was radically altered very early on.
 Soon after John Armytage (d.
 1650) inherited in 1606, he built a new and rather grander two-storey E-plan north front, with short narrow wings no wider than the central porch, and identical decorated parapets over the porch and wings.
-This probably had simple cross-windows when first built: the current sashes and the doorcase are 18th century.
+The date of this remodelling may be indicated by a sundial of 1617 formerly on the site.
+The new front probably had simple cross-windows when first built: the current sashes and the doorcase are 18th century.
 From this time onwards, if not before, the main rooms were in the part of the house to the east of the new porch and the western part of the house was largely used as service accommodation.

 |Kirklees Hall: the early 17th century hall screen.|

 John Armytage's new porch led into a screens passage in the traditional way, and his hall occupied the whole of the ground floor of the east end of the new front.
-The screen survives, with inlay panels, decorated colonnettes, and small statuettes standing against the balustrade of the upper gallery, but the other interiors have largely been replaced in 18th and 19th century alterations.
+The screen survives (having been walled up in the 18th century and rediscovered c.1900), with inlay panels, decorated colonnettes, and small statuettes standing against the balustrade of the upper gallery, but the other interiors have largely been replaced in 18th and 19th century alterations.

 |Kirklees Hall: the head of the John Carr staircase, photographed in the 1950s.
 Image: English Heritage|

-A rainwater head dated 1705 on the south front records a further programme of repairs or modernisation, but the next major alterations of which anything significant survives were made by John Carr for Sir George Armytage (1734-83), 3rd bt. in the 1760s.
-Sir John Armytage consulted James Paine about the possibility of alterations at Kirklees in 1753, the year he came of age (Paine's drawings are among the family papers), but his brother brought in Carr instead.
-Carr created a new staircase hall with an Imperial staircase (which appears to be elegantly cantilevered but is actually supported on cast iron beams) that has a scrollwork balustrade, and which rises to a first-floor landing with an Ionic columned screen.
-He also designed the back stair, passage and outside door, and he may have made other changes, although work was apparently limited to 1759-61.
+A rainwater head dated 1705 on the south front records a further programme of repairs or modernisation, but the next major alterations of which anything significant survives were made by John Carr for Sir George Armytage (1734-83), 3rd bt. in the 1760s and 1770s.
+Sir John Armytage (1732-58), 2nd bt., consulted James Paine about the possibility of alterations at Kirklees in 1753, the year he came of age (Paine's drawings are among the family papers), and a payment was made to Nathaniel Exley for plastering in 1757, but little seems to have been done before Sir John died in 1758.
+His brother brought in Carr instead.
+Carr created a new staircase hall with an Imperial staircase that has a scrollwork balustrade, and which rises to a first-floor landing with an Ionic columned screen.
+The staircase appears to be elegantly cantilevered but is actually supported on cast iron beams installed by Maurice Tobin, a local ironworker who also worked in the grounds.
+Carr also designed the back stair, passage and outside door, and he may have made other changes, although his work was apparently limited to 1759-61.